Kristina Jung is the daughter of George Jung, the convicted drug trafficker who was part of the Medellin Cartel.

-George Jung, one of the largest drug traffickers in American history, was released from prison on Monday after almost 20 years in jail.
-Jung was the subject of the popular 2001 Johnny Depp film Blow, which ends with the sad scene above of Jung admitting that his daughter was the best thing in his life.
+Jung was the subject of the popular Johnny Depp film Blow, which ends with a sad scene, in which Jung admits that his daughter, Kristina, was the best thing in his life.
+Blow was released in 2001 and directed by the late Ted Demme.

 But who is his daughter?
 And how is their relationship now that her father is free?